c1505/prompt-engineering/README.md

 - `pip install openai`

-You'll also need to create a `.env` file in your project root with your OpenAI API key in the format `OPENAI_API_KEY=`:
+You'll also need to create a `.env` file in your project root with your OpenAI API key in the format `OPENAI_API_KEY=`

 ## Usage